emqxarchive/emqx-docker/README.md

 ```

 > REMEMBER: DO NOT RUN EMQ DOCKER PRIVILEGED OR MOUNT SYSTEM PROC IN CONTAINER TO TUNE LINUX KERNEL, IT IS UNSAFE.

+### Automated Builds

+The scripts in the [hooks](/hooks) directory arrange for the Docker hub to
+automatically (re)build images for all official releases of EMQ.

 ### Thanks